-Most foreigners moving to Taiwan will obtain a work permit with the help of an employer, which removes much of the stress and tension normally caused by navigating government bureaucracy.
+A work permit for Taiwan is necessary for expats looking to take up employment in the country.
+Most foreigners moving to Taiwan obtain a work permit with the help of an employer, which removes much of the stress and tension normally caused by navigating government bureaucracy.

-Over the past decade, the country has made large strides in allowing more leeway for international companies to fulfil their staffing needs with foreign nationals.
-The application process for work permits has been streamlined and many restrictions have been relaxed or even lifted for multinationals.
+Over the past decade, Taiwan has made significant strides in allowing more leeway for international companies to fulfil their staffing needs with foreign nationals.
+The application process for work permits has been streamlined, and many restrictions have been relaxed or even lifted for multinationals.

 Further reading